futomi/html5-CC2650SensorTag.js/README.md

 :---------|:-------|:-----------
 `light`   | Number | Luminance (LUX)

-Note that the configuration parameter `optical.enable_optical_sensor` must be set to `true` before this method is called.
-See the section [`writeConfigurations()`](writeConfigurations-method) method for details.

 #### <a name="redLedOn-method">redLedOn(*[callback]*)</a>

-This method turns on the red LED and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method turns on the red LED and returns a `Promise` object.

 ```JavaScript
 tag.redLedOn().then(() => {